Protected Resources Glossary

 Tailstock: the portion of a cetacean's body between the dorsal fin and the fluke (tail).
 See also: caudal peduncle

-- Defined under the MMPA as "harass, hunt, capture, kill or collect, or attempt to harass, hunt, capture, kill or collect."
+- Defined under the Marine Mammal Protection Act (MMPA) as "to harass, hunt, capture, or kill, or attempt to harass, hunt, capture, or kill any marine mammal" (16 U.S.C.
+1362) and

-- Defined under the ESA as "to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct."
+- Defined under the Endangered Species Act (ESA) as "to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct."

 - is likely to reduce the availability of the species to a level insufficient for a harvest to meet subsistence needs by